 3. On iPhone

 Many users do not care to configure their AirPods and use the default settings.
-Although this works most of the time you must do a comprehensive check when your AirPods keep on disconnecting.
+Although this works, you must do a comprehensive check when your AirPods keep on disconnecting.

 - Open Settings on your iPhone (or other iOS devices).

-- Click on Bluetooth and check if your Airpods show up in the list of paired devices.
+- Click on Bluetooth and check if your Airpods appear in the paired devices list.

 - If the AirPods show up, then forget this device.
 You can tap on the info button followed by Forget This Device option to do so.

-- Close the settings and reboot your iOS device, and then connect your AirPods again.
+- Close the settings, reboot your iOS device, and then connect your AirPods again.

 If there is no issue with the AirPods, they will connect instantly.
 If the AirPods have a hardware issue, you will need an appointment at the Apple Service Centre.